alexa-games/litexa/docs/reference/README.md

 ## when

-Defines an intent that the parent state is willing to handle.
+Declares an intent that the parent state is willing to handle.

 ```coffeescript
 when "my name is $name"